jgaa/RESTinCurl/Readme.md

 C++ is fun.
 Boost::asio is lots of fun.
 Unfortunately, in some projects, they cannot be used without introducing great pain.
 That's why we need the *RESTinCurl* library.
 For desktop and server projects, I personally prefer the much more interesting [restc-cpp](https://github.com/jgaa/restc-cpp) project.

 *RESTinCurl* is a very simple library that use the C library libcurl to perform HTTP client operations on web servers.
 It's targeting REST api's using HTTP and (probably) json.
-Restincurl does not provide json itself.
+Restincurl does not provide json by itself.
 In our examples, we use the excellent [nlohmann/json](https://github.com/nlohmann/json) header only library.

 ## Design Goals